-The Mental Health Act 1983 (MHS) covers the detention of people deemed a risk to themselves or others.
+The Mental Health Act 1983 (MHA), as amended, covers the detention of people deemed a risk to themselves or others.
 It sets out the legal framework to allow the care and treatment of mentally disordered persons.
 It also provides the legislation by which people suffering from a mental disorder can be detained in hospital to have their disorder assessed or treated against their wishes.

-The MHA introduced the concept of "hospital managers" which for hospitals managed by a local health board are the board members.
+The MHA introduced the concept of "hospital managers" which for Hospitals managed by a local health board are the "board members".
 The term "hospital managers" does not occur in any other legislation.

 Hospital managers have a central role in operating the provisions of the MHA; specifically, they have the authority to detain patients admitted and transferred under the MHA.
-For those patients who become subject to supervised community treatment (SCT), the hospital managers are those of the hospital where the patient was detained immediately before going on to SCT - i.e. the responsible hospital or the hospital to which responsibility has subsequently been assigned.
+For those patients who become subject to a Community Treatment Order (CTO), the hospital managers are those of the hospital where the patient was detained immediately before going on to a CTO - i.e. the responsible hospital or the hospital to which responsibility has subsequently been assigned.